ConAltDelete/Bio-sim/docs/animal.rst

  - birth
  - death
  - ageing
- - moveing
+ - moving
  - loss of weight

-With these traites they can do want animals normaly do, not kung fu.
+With these traits they can do want animals normally do, not kung fu.

 Usage
 -------
-To create a new class you must inherate it from the animal class and leave it in ``animal.py`` module.
+To create a new class you must inherit it from the animal class and leave it in ``animal.py`` module.

 .. automodule:: biosim.animal
     :members:
     :inherited-members: